re-bet365/bet365-re-js/README.md

 ```

 The output of the intercepted response files are in `/output` directory.
-Bet365 has started to change the variable names frequently and it has been unviable to deobfuscated the javascript on the fly as the variable keep on changing.
+Bet365 has started to change the variable names frequently and it has been unviable to deobfuscated the JavaScript on the fly as the variable keep on changing.
 The new approach is the replace the obfuscated code the deobfuscated code.

 ### Recommendations